ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 ```go
 currentEmojiWithSkinTone.Emoji = string(append([]rune(currentEmojiWithSkinTone.Emoji), tone...))
 ```
-I'm no expert in go, and I probably missed something, but after hours playing with `fmt` to print the emoji with ligature and failing with always two characters displayed, I inadvertently used the type conversion, and it worked.
+I'm no expert in Go, and I probably missed something, but after hours of playing with `fmt` to print the emoji with ligatures and failing, always two characters were displayed.
+I inadvertently used type conversion, and it worked.
 I have no idea why it took me two :fu-dark-skin-tone: hours to do it.

-We now have our skin tone variation :tada:
+We now have our skin tone variations! :tada:

 {{< illustration src="img/search-ok-hand-black.png"        name="Search results for ok hand"            alt="Search result for the query `ok hand` now displaying all the color variations" >}}

 ## :no_entry_sign: Unsupported Emoji

-My computer and my phone does not support well emoji version 14 and higher.
-But as I said earlier, the beauty of UTF8 ligatures is that even if you cannot process them fully, you get the characters.
-This way you can still understand the intention.
+My computer and my phone do not support Emoji version 14 and higher well.
+But, as I said earlier, the beauty of UTF8 ligatures is that even if you cannot process them fully, you get the characters.
+This way, you can still understand the intention.

-{{< illustration src="img/search-ok-no-ligature.png"        name="Search results with unsupported skin toned emoji"            alt="Multiple emoji `couple with heart man man` with skin tone displayed as two emoji.
+{{< illustration src="img/search-ok-no-ligature.png"        name="Search results with unsupported skin-toned emoji"            alt="Multiple emojis `couple with heart man man` with skin tone displayed as two emojis.
 The original one + the skin tone itself as a square" >}}

-If you want to test is yourself and tinker with it, you can find the full working example ins this repository [git2.riper.fr/ztec/emoji-search-engine-go](https://git2.riper.fr/ztec/emoji-search-engine-go)
+If you want to test it yourself and tinker with it, you can find the full working example in this repository [git2.riper.fr/ztec/emoji-search-engine-go](https://git2.riper.fr/ztec/emoji-search-engine-go).

 ## :interrobang: Why did I do all of that ?

 First of all, why not.
 Just playing with emoji is fun, sort of.
 But mostly, my goal was to have on hand an emoji finder to easily copy them elsewhere.
 Every system I found online had flaws that were annoying.
  - way too slow to load or search
  - way too useless.
 I don't want to search for my emoji in a huge list of yellow icons

 The best solution I had was a shortcut to the unicode list itself.
 Not all common names are present, so I had to learn some official names.
 The big reason I decided to build my own search "engine" on that is "unicode website was down!" :arrow_down:

-Yeah, I might be the only one in the world that know that the unicode website sometime does not respond, and be impacted by that! :rofl:
+Yeah, I might be the only one in the world that knows that the unicode website sometimes does not respond, and be impacted by that! :rofl:

 ## :next_track_button: What's next ?

-This engine is really simple and stupid.
-There is already ways to improve it.
-I already have included a reverse search even if
+This engine is really simple and basic.
+There are already ways to improve it.
+I have already included a reverse search, even if
-I did not talk about that here.
-The indexing engine is somewhat powerful and cool, but still miss some obvious cases.
-I'll see upon usage what's bothering me the most and improve it.
-Maybe the result will be open-sourced but for that I have a lot to do.
-Emoji are not the only things I have in my little search engine :wink:
+I did not talk about it here.
+The indexing engine is somewhat powerful and cool, but still misses some obvious cases.
+I'll see what's bothering me the most upon usage and improve it.
+Maybe the result will be open-sourced, but for that, I have a lot to do.
+Emojis are not the only things I have in my little search engine. :wink:

 Thank you reading this,\
 [Bisoux](/page/bisoux) :kissing: